olefasting/rust_rpg_toolkit/docs/README.md

 # Docs

-This folder contain documentation for the project.
+This folder contains documentation for the project.

 Not everything is documented yet and the API is under constant change, as we are in an early phase og the development.